Table of Contents

 - Pulmonary blastoma, 9 cm, margins negative for tumor (see comment)

 - Comment: H&E sections demonstrate an admixture of malignant epithelial and mesenchymal components.
 Immunostains performed with adequate controls reveal that the glandular cells are strongly positive for pancytokeratin and TTF1.
 The stromal cells are vimentin positive.
 Beta catenin reveals nuclear staining in both epithelial and stromal components.
-The findings are consistent with the diagnosis of pulmonary blastoma, a subgroup of sarcomatoid carcinoma (WHO Classification of Tumours of the Lung, Pleura, Thymus and Heart, 4th Edition, 2015).
+The findings are consistent with the diagnosis of pulmonary blastoma, a subgroup of sarcomatoid carcinoma.

 Differential diagnosis